filesender/filesender/docs/v2.0/admin/configuration/index.md

 * __default:__ -
 * __available:__ since version 2.0
 * __1.x name:__
-* __comment:__ To be SPF compliant set this to an address like "filesender-bounces@yourdomain.dom" and use the bounce-handler script to deal with email bounces.
+* __comment:__ To be SPF compliant set this to an address like "filesender-bounces@example.org" and use the bounce-handler script to deal with email bounces.

 ### email_from_name

 * __description:__ pretty name for the email_from address.
-Use when you explicitly set email_from to an email address like "no-reply@domain.dom".
+Use when you explicitly set email_from to an email address like "no-reply@example.org".
 * __mandatory:__ no
 * __type:__ string
 * __default:__ -